Home

 Embracing your cat's wild nature is essential.
 Part of that is to refrain from attempting to inflict a human measurement of punishment on your cat for things she can't control.

-You can't blame your cat for behaviors like the desire to hunt or attack, or for being choosy about the food she eats, or for not using a less than clean litter box.
+You can't blame your cat for behaviors like the desire to hunt, or attack your feet, or for being choosy about the food she eats, or for not using a less than clean litter box.
 You can't blame her for going through the processes that lead to mating, including wanting to get out and meet other cats.

 What you can do, instead, is play to her instincts and needs in order to create a healthy and cat friendly environment.
 When you do so, you'll find that your furry companion will be much better behaved.